astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 This one was just for fun!
 I was poking around at beer data and came across a pretty clean dataset on Kaggle with characteristics of beer tastes, along with the beer source information (name, type, brewery).
 It got me wondering, how easy is it to mathematically tell different beer types apart?

 For those that drink beer, some types are very clearly different (an IPA vs a light lager, for example), and others are not (like a porter and a stout).
-However, with this dataset providing XX different features, maybe we can classify beers pretty well!
+However, with this dataset providing 14 different features, maybe we can classify beers pretty well!

 ## Objective